Low Cut Connie

 Low Cut Connie is an American rock and roll band based in Philadelphia, Pennsylvania.
-Low Cut Connie has become the alter ego for frontman, pianist, and songwriter Adam Weiner, who has been the band's only constant member since its formation.
-Beginning as an impromptu recording session in 2010, Low Cut Connie gradually evolved into a vehicle for Weiner's songwriting and his onstage persona.
+Frontman, pianist, and songwriter Adam Weiner has been the band's only constant member since its formation.
+Beginning as an impromptu recording session in 2010, Low Cut Connie gradually evolved into a vehicle for Weiner's songwriting and onstage persona.
 The band has earned praise for its high-energy live performances, which Los Angeles Weekly described as "unmatched in all of rock right now."
-NPR Music described Weiner as “masterfully fluent in the foundational languages of Western pop.”
-Low Cut Connie has also gained notoriety for attracting high-profile endorsements such as a surprise inclusion on Barack Obama’s Spotify Summer Playlist in 2015, and a personal association with Elton John, who has called the band one of his favorites.
-Drummer/bassist Jarae Lewis joined in 2019.
+NPR Music described Weiner as "masterfully fluent in the foundational languages of Western pop."
+Low Cut Connie has also gained notoriety for attracting high-profile endorsements such as a surprise inclusion on Barack Obama's Spotify Summer Playlist in 2015, and a personal association with Elton John, who has called the band one of his favorites.

 History

 Early years

 Weiner performed extensively as a solo artist prior to forming Low Cut Connie.

 While living in New York City, he played piano in gay bars, karaoke bars, restaurants, and ballet classes— often under the name Ladyfingers.
 He toured throughout North America and Europe playing to sometimes unforgiving crowds in dive bars, honky tonks, anarchist squats, warehouses and drag bars.

 Weiner started the project that would become Low Cut Connie with former members Dan Finnemore (from Birmingham, England) and Neil Duncan (from Gainesville, Florida).
 After one band member suggested "the Low Cut" as a potential band name and another suggested "the Connies," Weiner combined the two names and dubbed the project Low Cut Connie.
 He later drew a sketch of a diner waitress from southern New Jersey and decided that she was "Connie."
 The drawing is on the cover of the band's debut album.